piplin-es/llm-parser-filter/README.llm.md

 # LLM Parser Filter Usage Guide

 This guide explains how to extract structured fields from unstructured data using the LLM Parser Filter library.
-Whether you're working with HTML documents, PDF files, or raw text, you'll learn how to efficiently convert them into structured, machine-readable fields.
+Whether you're working with HTML documents or PDF files, you'll learn how to efficiently convert them into structured, machine-readable fields.

 ## When to Use Each Parser

-### HTML and PDF Parsers (Recommended)
+### HTML and PDF Parsers

 Use these specialized parsers to extract structured fields from HTML or PDF content.
 They automatically handle format conversion and optimize token usage: